skamble89/password-validator/README.md

 - special (optional, default: 1): minimum number of special characters
 - number (optional, default: 1): minimum number of numbers
 - minlength (optional, default: 8): minimum length of password
-- disableEye (optional, default: false): Set this to true if eye feature needs to be disabled
+- allowEye (optional, default: true): Set this to false if eye feature needs to be disabled